William Pratt (businessman): Early life

-Building
+Career

 In the early 1960s his firm loaned his services to manage the construction of Heritage Park in the city.
 When completed, Bill received Alberta's Award for Excellence in Park Development.

 In 1969, after serving as a volunteer for 14 years with the Calgary Exhibition and Stampede, he joined its permanent staff and was soon its general manager.
 Over the next decade the Stampede rose from a $3 million to a $30 million event annually and its volunteer force doubled to over 4,000.
 Under his leadership, attendance surpassed the million mark.

 In 1979 he was the first person to be appointed to both the Hall of Honour, Canadian Association of Exhibitions, and to the Hall of Fame, International Association of Fairs and Expositions.

 He helped build Calgary's Chinook Shopping Centre, the Stampede Park grandstand, McMahon Stadium and Covenant House in Eagle Ridge (Alberta's first condominium).

 Olympics

 Bill Pratt retired in 1979 but within a year he was in harness again as project manager of the Olympic Saddledome.
 By June 1983 he was appointed President of the Organizing Committee for the XV Winter Olympics in Calgary.
 Pratt once described himself as intolerant of “bullshit and wimps".

 It was Bill Pratt, the former contractor who took over as Calgary Organizing Committee (COC) president in 1983, and who supervised the enormous construction project.
 Says Donald Jacques, general manager of the Calgary Exhibition and Stampede: “Because of him, everything was built on time and on budget.”
 But Pratt rubbed many colleagues the wrong way.
 As a former co-worker predicted in 1983: “He will get everything built.
 There may not be many left around to enjoy it, but he’ll get it done.”
 His relations with the media were also difficult at times.
 He had barely settled into his job when the Calgary press began criticizing the committee for excessive secrecy and for awarding Olympic contracts to the Calgary public relations firm of Francis Williams and Johnson, where Pratt had been a director, COC insisted there was no conflict of interest.
 Declares Pratt: “I have been nailed for a lot, but that does not bother me.
 The record stands.”